 At the foundation of Barthes's definition of myth beyond the notion of myth as speech lies the semiological concept of the sign and what role its separate elements play in the construction of it.
 In De Saussure's (1966) classical semiological mode of analysis, the sign is the result of the combining of two parts; the signifier and the signified.
 The signifier is the object, in itself empty of meaning.
 The signified is the meaning that is added to the signifier, to the object.
 The example Barthes (2000) uses to illustrate this concept is the red rose, given to convey passion.
 The red rose itself has no meaning; it is empty, so to speak.
-The meaning, passion in this case, is added to it, and in different settings the same object may have different meanings added to it; there is no 'true' or 'natural' connection between the two.
+The meaning, passion in this case, is added to it arbitrarily.
+Arbitrarily, because any other meaning could have been added to it, and in different settings the same object may have different meanings added to it; there is no 'true' or 'natural' connection between the two.
 But in this case, the signifier - the red rose - and the signified - passion - come together to create the sign, in this case the 'passionified red rose'.